vgwb/Antura/docs/manual/learnlanguage_module.md

 When a player launches the game and starts playing with an existing profile, the first section presented to him/her is this one; it will appear the first time the game is started each day.
 We are in a moment of reflection on their mood thanks to a simple question: "How are you feeling today?"
 It is answered simply by touching one of the 5 emoticons that appear on the screen.

 ## Daily prizes
-Every day the player will receive cookies just for launching the game and answering the question about his/her mood.
+Every day the player will **receive cookies just for launching the game** and answering the question about his/her mood.
 The number of cookies increases each time the player plays again the next day, motivating a daily use of the game.

-## Teaching Section
+## Teacher Panel
 This section is protected by a question (so children cannot access it on their own) and will offer all the functionalities exclusively for teachers:
 Possibility to create a Teacher profile to freely access all the contents of the game.
 Possibility to consult the progress of the profile as an external observer.

 CODE TO ACCESS THE TEACHER PROFILE: press the green button 5 times and then press the red button once.
 When entering with the teacher profile we will start at the end of the game, right at the end of the last didactic unit of the last world; this way we will be able to move around the map without restrictions and access all the didactic units.